 That’s it: NEOS probably let the coalition collapse!

-The domestic political chaos is probably perfect: The NEOS are on the verge of pulling out of the negotiations between Black, Red and Pink.
-This means that the "candy coalition" is probably history.
+The domestic political chaos is perfect: the NEOS withdrew from the negotiations between Black, Red and Pink on Friday.
+This means that the "Zuckerl coalition" is history.

-As the "Krone" has learned, the NEOS negotiators apparently want to give up: Mainly because of the SPÖ, they would no longer see any possibility of entering into the "Zuckerl coalition".
-The Reds had negotiated "more backwards than forwards" - they saw no room for real reforms, it was said.
-Whether this was a threat or actually the final exit should become clear in the next few minutes.
+Beate Meinl-Reisinger and her NEOS negotiating team have given up: In an emotional press conference on Friday morning, she let a lot of frustration show through, speaking of having negotiated with "her hands tied behind her back".
+The SPÖ in particular meant that they no longer saw any possibility of entering into a "sweetener coalition".
+The Reds had negotiated "more backwards than forwards" - they saw no room for real reforms, they said.
+The major parties were only ever interested in "carrying on as before", nobody was thinking beyond the next election day.

+"We negotiated with energy from day one, we wanted to achieve more than what was necessary," Meinl-Reisinger told the press.
+She had made proposals up until last night, but had not been able to push them through.

-The move would come as a surprise: only a day before, Karl Chancellor Nehammer had confidently indicated that the "candy coalition" would be in place by Epiphany.
-This is now further away than ever.
+The move came as a surprise: only a day before, Karl Chancellor Nehammer had confidently indicated that the "candy coalition" would be in place by Epiphany.
+After this morning, that is no longer the case.

 Will negotiations continue with two faces?